-How have hedgies been trading Equity Residential (NYSE:EQR)?
+What have hedge funds been doing with Equity Residential (NYSE:EQR)?